jeanmathieupotvin/magic/README.md

 single CSV file.
 Rearrange columns for easier management.
     + This creates file `PATH_FILE_COLLECTION`.

 4. `coll-price` : compute statistics on collections' daily USD prices and store them in a CSV file in `PATH_DIR_PRICES`.

+5. `coll-track` : track statistics on historical daily USD prices of the unified collection.
+    + This creates file `PATH_FILE_COLLECTIONS_PRICE`.

 # The `Collection` object